-"Despite the developmental influences, you do possess the power to take sibling rivalry down a few pegs.
-The home environment serves as base camp for your kids," says Powell-Lunder.
-"It is here that behavior is modeled, molded, directed, and re-directed.
-A few mindful adjustments can make all the difference."
+“Despite the developmental influences, you do possess the power to take sibling rivalry down a few pegs.
+The home environment serves as a base camp for your kids,” says Powell-Lunder.
+“It is here that behaviour is modelled, moulded, directed, and re-directed.
+A few mindful adjustments can make all the difference.”

 In other words, the foundation of defusing the problem starts with you, mums and dads.
 Moreover, it starts with setting the ground rules in your home.
 Lay down the law at home, and it’ll go a long way!

 Avoid comparisons at all costs